✼ We may earn an affiliate commission if you make a purchase through links on our site.

 I enjoyed Sam’s character, and she is easy to root for.
 She has a lot to deal with, from her classmates’ bullying to moving in with her stepmother after her father falls into a coma, but she stays strong and focused on finding a way to stop the curse.
 Because the curse affects the families of The Descendants, Sam is afraid of getting too close to people, but I loved her fierce desire to protect the people she loves.

 As I was reading this series, I was especially struck by how well-written it is.
 Books that blend contemporary with historical fiction can be a hit or miss for me, but these ones are well-researched and smoothly integrate the past with the present.
 I was impressed by the way Sam’s own experiences parallel some of the events of the Salem Witch Trials in the first book, especially the theme of speaking out in order to break the cycles of bullying and hatred, and I found this a great way to connect the two contexts.

 ❀ A Compelling Series

-How to Hang a Witch by Adriana Mather is a compelling series that combines contemporary with historical fiction.
+How to Hang a Witch by Adriana Mather is a compelling fantasy series that combines contemporary with historical fiction.
 I enjoyed the investigative aspects as the main characters attempt to break a centuries-old curse, and the main character is so strong.
 Because this series is based on the author’s own family history, it feels authentic, and the integration of the past with the present is well-executed in both books.
 This is a great read for those who enjoy history, and for those who can’t resist a good witch story.